 New EEG Research on Autism: What It Means for Your Child

-From brainwave mapping to personalized therapy, see how this breakthrough helps unlock new possibilities for autism support.
+From brainwave mapping to personalized therapy, see how this research may help unlock new possibilities for autism support.

 At Brain Treatment Center Plano, we know how challenging it can be to find treatments that support your child’s unique needs.
 But promising EEG research on autism may give you a new path forward.